Actions and Detail Panel

 Entrepreneurs, whether you’ve already launched your startup or not, this seminar offers invaluable insights to help you build on a solid foundation, raise funds successfully and legally, and avoid missteps that too often derail promising startups.

 Business attorneys, accounting professionals and finance experts, you will pick up new tools and insights for advising startups and other small businesses.
-Approved for 4 CLE or CPE professional credits - see below.
+See below re CLE and CPE professional credits.

 The agenda includes diving deeply into the key fundraising options available to today’s startups and how to pursue each successfully, including best practices for approaching and pitching angel investors and VCs.
 Learn the fundamental terms and concepts critical for raising money from the right investors on the right terms, whether through sales of common stock, preferred stock, revenue participation interests or SAFEs (simple agreement for future equity), or through borrowings under convertible notes or other lending arrangements.

 Learn about the latest options for equity crowdfunding under new SEC “Regulation Crowdfunding,” which allows sales to the broadest potential investor pools ever, and learn how new Rule 506(c) permits broad advertising to help companies attract accredited investors for the first time ever.